 Patients who have enough chest tissue to qualify for a regular double incision but don’t have too much excess tissue in the outer chest area would be great candidates for this new procedure.
 This incision type is ideal for patients who want their chest to appear more muscular after surgery or for anyone who would feel affirmed in their gender by having a scar that curves around the pectoralis muscle.
 However, anyone with excess tissue or skin in the outer chest may not be a good candidate for this procedure.

-Contact us to schedule a top surgery consultation with our surgeons or to learn more about the muscle-border double incision technique.
+Contact us to schedule a free, virtual top surgery consultation with our surgeons or to learn more about the muscle-border double incision technique.